simd-everywhere/simde/README.md

 contact us; we're happy to help!

 If you're not sure that your implementation will be fast enough, don't worry!
-Right now we just want to get correct implementations in place, we can worry about optimizing later.
+Right now we just want to get correct portable implementations in place, we can worry about optimizing later.

 ## Usage